 The plan is dangerous because it emphasizes a reduction in green space around our homes.
 City Council President Berean Beggs blames residents for planting flowers and shrubs that really aren’t suited for Spokane and for watering our lawns in order to keep everything green.
 Beggs says, “Adapting our landscaping somewhat to what our climate is here in Spokane, you can have real beautiful landscaping that was meant to be here and is much cheaper for you.
 It looks better and is much cheaper for the entire environment.”

 Note to Beggs… Spokane’s natural landscape, the one he says was “meant to be here”, is comprised of native grasses, brush, and pine trees well suited to regular fire seasons.
-In other words, providing green spaces in the form of lawns and gardens around our homes keeps us all safer from fires that rampage through the natural vegetation when it dries out and becomes extremely flammable.
+Providing green spaces in the form of lawns and gardens around our homes keeps us all safer from fires that rampage through the natural vegetation when it dries out and becomes extremely flammable.
 Area Fire Marshals have been telling residents for decades to keep the natural vegetation trimmed back and create a fire resistant zone around our homes.
 Bark or other flammable material, including “natural” vegetation and native pine, is not a safe alternative to a lush green lawn.

 Lawns absorb run off, filter water, and make water less acidic compared to water running off a hard surface.
 Lawns capture dust, smoke, and other air pollutants.
 Lawns cool the local environment and act as a carbon sink.
 Lawns provide habitat for a wide variety of organisms that feed a diverse assortment of wildlife and birds.
 Lawns control erosion and stabilize the soil.
 Lawns reduce the heat island effect of asphalt and concrete and can lower ambient temperatures by 20% to 30%.